paulcuth/lua-tessel/README.md

 ## Issues
-Please report any new issues you find in the [Issue tracker](https://github.com/paulcuth/lua-tessel/issues).
+Please report any new issues you find in the [issue tracker](https://github.com/paulcuth/lua-tessel/issues).

 If you find a blocking issue, please consider fixing it and submitting a pull request.